 * Pfizer still reviewing options and could keep business

-* Reckitt shares up more than 5 percent, GSK down 1 percent (Adds shareholder comment, more on GSK joint venture)
+* Reckitt shares up 5 percent, GSK down 1 percent (Adds market reaction, more on Reckitt decision, analyst comment)

-NEW YORK/LONDON, March 22 (Reuters) - British consumer goods group Reckitt Benckiser has pulled out of talks to buy Pfizer's consumer healthcare business, strengthening rival bidder GlaxoSmithKline's hand.
+NEW YORK/LONDON, March 22 (Reuters) - British consumer goods group Reckitt Benckiser Group has pulled out of discussions with Pfizer Inc over buying its consumer healthcare business, strengthening the hand of British drugmaker GlaxoSmithKline Plc.

-Reckitt dropped out on Wednesday as the U.S. drug company was fielding binding offers for the unit.
-Sources familiar with the matter said British drugmaker GSK was working on an offer.
+Reckitt dropped out of the sale process late on Wednesday, the day before the U.S. drug company was expecting binding offers for the unit.
+Sources familiar with the matter said GSK was working on an offer.

-It is possible Pfizer may receive more offers, the sources added, or it could decide against a sale.
+It is also possible that Pfizer will receive more offers by Thursday's deadline for bids, the sources added.
+Alternatively, the U.S. pharmaceuticals company might decide against a sale.

 Pfizer has been hoping to fetch as much as $20 billion for its consumer health business, which includes familiar over-the-counter brands such as Advil, Centrum multivitamins and Chapstick lip balm, according to the sources.

-Shares in Reckitt jumped more than 5 percent on Thursday on relief it would not be over-leveraging or making a dilutive rights issue to fund a deal, while GSK slipped 1 percent.
+Shares in Reckitt jumped 5 percent on Thursday on relief that the company would not be over-leveraging itself or considering a dilutive rights issue to fund an ambitious acquisition, while GSK slipped 1 percent.

-But the decision is a blow for Chief Executive Rakesh Kapoor, who has long coveted the Pfizer operation as a means to bolster Reckitt's position in consumer health (CH).
+But the decision not to pull the trigger on the Pfizer deal is a blow for Chief Executive Rakesh Kapoor, who has long coveted the Pfizer operation as a means to bolster Reckitt's position in consumer health (CH).